chrsep/columba/README.md

 ### Pre-requisites
 1. RajaOngkir account and API key
-2. Sentry account and API key (optional, only if you want monitoring)
+2. Sentry account and API key (optional, only if you want monitoring).

 ### Deployment
 This is my preferred way to deploy: